Quantifying Ocular Surface Changes with Contact Lens Wear: Introduction

-Multiple modeling efforts have been published to study the interactions between the eye and a type of stiff lens called orthokeratology (ortho-k) lens worn at night.
-In 2021, Wu et al.~\cite{wu2021biomechanical} developed a model to study the biomechanical response of the cornea due to ortho-k contact lens wear.
-The lens and the eye modeled as linear elastic materials and coupled by applying constant eyelid pressure to the outside of the lens, and constant IOP to the inside of the cornea.
-Zhao et al.~\cite{zhao2023biomechanical} also studied the interaction between the ortho-k and the lens using a model similar to~\cite{wu2021biomechanical}.
-Wu et al.~\cite{wu2024fea} utilize a three-part model that includes the lens, eye, and eyelid.
-The eye is modeled as a linear elastic material that deforms due to IOP and the lens, and the lens conforms to the eye due to the eyelid pressure that is a result of their modeling effort.
-These modeling efforts account for the effect of the post-lens tear film via applying a constant pressure between the contact lens and the ocular surface.
+Multiple modeling efforts have been published to study the interactions between the eye and a type of stiff lens, called an orthokeratology (ortho-k) lens, which is worn at night.
+In 2021, Wu et al.~\cite{wu2021biomechanical} developed a model to study the biomechanical response of the cornea to an ortho-k contact lens.
+Similar to Ramasubramanian et al.~\cite{ramasubramanian2024influence}, the lens and the eye were modeled as elastic materials and coupled by applying a constant eyelid pressure to the outside of the lens and a constant IOP to the inside of the cornea.
+Wu et al.~\cite{wu2021biomechanical} focused on the corneal response and considered corneas of different thicknesses and curvatures.
+Unlike prior works, Wu et al.~\cite{wu2021biomechanical} implemented a three-layer corneal model by considering a linear elastic model with nonhomogeneous material properties.
+Details on the lens and cornea interactions were not provided.
+The biomechanical response of the cornea was characterized for different shaped ortho-k lenses.
+Additionally, Zhao et al.~\cite{zhao2023biomechanical} studied the interaction between an ortho-k lens and an eye using a model similar to~\cite{wu2021biomechanical}.
+They extended the work of Wu et al.~\cite{wu2021biomechanical} by considering aspheric corneas and different ortho-k lens designs.
+The interactions between the lens and ocular surface were such that the lens could slide and deform the ocular surface.
+They reported corneal displacements and stresses.